-As you work to improve your hearing, you can use a Real-Time Analyzer (RTA) to help find problem-causing frequencies.
+As you work to improve your hearing, you can use a Real-Time Analyzer (RTA) to help identify problem-causing frequencies.
 RTAs are spectrum analyzers that graph the frequency response of your space.
 Louder frequencies display more prominent peaks on the graph, giving you a visual cue for problem areas.
 Many digital consoles include RTAs, but you can also find apps for most smartphones, tablets and laptops.
-These are good examples:
+Some good examples:

 - Audio Analyzer

 - Ultrasonic Analyzer

-- RTA Audio Analyzer
+- Audio RTA

-- Sound Spectrum Analyzer
+- Audio Spectrum

-- AudioTools
+- Audio Tools